 You can always add more sugar if you like it sweeter.

-Second step is to wash and sterilize your jars
+The second step is to wash and sterilize your jars.

 Make sure you wash jars and bands in soapy water.
 Rinse and sterilize jars and bands in simmering water for 15 min.

 Place lids on jars and tighten with bands.
-Then place jars in canning tray and put into jarring pot and process in boiling water for 15 minuets.
+Then place jars in canning tray and put into jarring pot and process in boiling water for 15 minutes.

-Last step is to remove, cool and label
+The last step is to remove, cool, and label.

-Remove jars from canner and allow jars to cool down over night.
-Make sure to check and see if all the jars sealed by removing the bands and pressing the center of the lid.
-If the lid clicks back and forth the jar is not sealed.
+Remove jars from the canner and allow jars to cool down overnight.
+Check and see if all the jars are sealed by removing the bands and pressing the center of the lid.
+If the lid clicks back and forth, the jar is not sealed.
 Put that jar in the fridge and have it with your oatmeal the next morning.